open-life-science/open-life-science.github.io/openseeds/cohort-procedures-and-templates/graduation-guide.md

 You may be asked to deliver your presentation either live or via a pre-recorded video.

-**Please keep an eye on the weekly emails, particularly during Weeks 13–14 of Open Seeds, for important updates and instructions.**
+**Please refer to weekly emails, particularly during Weeks 13–14 of Open Seeds, for important updates and instructions.**

 ## (Optional) Prompts for your presentation
 Here are a few questions to help you generate ideas and content for your graduation presentation.
 Your notes to these prompts can be used to write a speed blog or a final report.